SumoLogic/sumologic-documentation/docs/beta/infrequent-dashboard-support.md

 ```sql
 _dataTier=Infrequent _sourceCategory=appA "error"
 ```
-Or, you can select data in the Infrequent tier by specifying the Partition that contains it, like this:
+* Or select data in the Infrequent tier by specifying the Partition that contains it.
+For example:

 ```sql
 _index=some_infrequent_index